otenycom/netpy/docs/WRITE_CREATE_PIPELINE_ARCHITECTURE.md

 # Write/Create Pipeline Architecture

-## Implementation Status: ✅ COMPLETE (Manual Compute), ⚠️ Automatic Compute Pending
+## Implementation Status: ✅ COMPLETE (Automatic Compute)

 The Write/Create pipeline architecture has been fully implemented and is working.
-Computed fields are functional with manual triggering.
-The next step is to make computed field recomputation automatic based on `[OdooDepends]`.
+Computed fields are functional with **automatic recomputation** based on `[OdooDepends]`.

 ---